MortalKommit/DE_Extra01_python_bikeshare_analytics/README.md

 - Exception handling with try/except to catch KeyErrors in case mode() or other methods return None
 - Use matplotlib with pie charts, histograms

+### Changelog
+1.1 August 2022
+- Changed bikeshare data passing syntax to create_data_graph.
+The code would run in the worksapce(pandas 0.23.3), whose syntax
+differs in fetching datetime attributes, and selecting .loc columns.